The Bankrate promise

-Options don’t stop at your ability to quickly improve your credit and lower your debt — though both can certainly help.
+Your choices don’t depend on your ability to quickly improve your credit and lower your debt — though both can help.

-A joint auto loan is when you and one other person — typically a life partner or spouse — share the car loan in full.
-This can lead to a lower interest rate as well as the ability to take on a larger loan because of the added income.
+A joint auto loan is when you and someone else — typically a partner or spouse — share equal responsibility for a car loan and equal ownership of the car.
+The lender will consider both incomes and credit scores when making an approval decision.
+A joint application can also lead to a lower interest rate and the ability to take on a larger loan because of the added income.

 The bottom line